EnterpriseDB/barman/doc/manual/42-server-commands.en.md

 > **TIP:** You can request a full list of the backups of all servers
 > using `all` as the server name.

-To have a machine-readable output you can use the `--minimal` option.
+To have a machine-readable output you can use the `--minimal` option, and to have the output in JSON format use the `--format=json` option.

 ## `rebuild-xlogdb`